mukherjeesoham/spacetime-discretization/README.md

-# spacetime-discretization
+## spacetime-discretization

-Codes to solve a scalar wave equation using spacetime discretization methods.
+Solve a scalar wave equation using spacetime discretization methods.